Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Approach

 \paragraph{\textbf{Calculation}}

-To calculate STD for an input set $S$, we should first extract the feature matrix for $S$ and normalise it.
-We then calculate the norm of the standard deviations of each feature in the matrix to measure the diversity of the input set.
-The higher STD, the more diverse the input set.
-One of the limitations of the standard deviation is its dependence to the mean, which introduce unwanted bias in some cases.
-To explain this issue, let us consider two subsets $A$ and $B$ of the same size where (1) in subset $A$ we have two sets of similar inputs and these two sets are very far from each other in the features space, and (2) in subset $B$ all inputs are very different from each other.
+To calculate STD for an input set $S$, we first extract the feature matrix for $S$ and normalize it.
+Then we calculate the norm of the standard deviations of each feature in the matrix to measure the diversity of the input set.
+The higher the STD, the more diverse the input set.
+One of the limitations of the standard deviation is its dependence on the mean, which introduces unwanted bias in some cases.
+To explain this, we use two same-size subsets, $A$ and $B$, where (1) in subset $A$ we have two sets of similar inputs and these two sets are far from each other in the features space, and (2) in subset $B$ all inputs are different from one another.
 The variance of the inputs in subset $A$ with respect to the mean could be larger than the one in subset $B$.
 In such a case, $STD(A)$ would be larger than $STD(B)$ though subset $B$ is more diverse than $A$, as the latter only contains two truly distinct groups of inputs.